AlexCalderwood/identification-of-ideotypes/README.md

 # Identification-of-ideotypes

 Supporting code associated with *"Bayesian optimisation over trait-relationship space for the quantitative identification of crop ideotypes in Brassica"*, with example input/output data.
+Scripts are provided to document the modelling carried out.

 ### data preprocessing
 - **impute_data.R**: impute values for missing datapoints.